GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 gcloud iot registries create esp-test --region=us-central1 --event-notification-config=topic=temperature gcloud iot devices create test-dev --region=us-central1 --registry=esp-test \ --public-key path=ec_public.pem,type=es256
 ```

-### Cloning mqtt example
+### Clone the mqtt example

-You will need to clone the repo to get the example code.
+You will need to clone the repository to get the example code.
 In your terminal, go to a location you want to store the cloned repo and run the following command:

 ```bash
 git clone https://github.com/espressif/esp-google-iot --recurse-submodules